dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 But the EGL paper showed great results, so what happened?

 Remember that the team at Baidu implemented EGL as an active learning method for speech recognition using RNNs, and our experiments were all on image classification tasks using CNNs.
 The two architectures are very different and so it is quite plausible that the architectures have gradients that behave differently.
-There is also a difference in the loss function used, where Baidu's team tries to maximize the log likelihood of the data while we try to minimize the cross-entropy classification loss.
-With all these differences, it isn't surprising that the gradients will behave differently between the experiments, and because EGL is based on the gradient length, it isn't surprising that we will see this difference in performance.
+It is also possible that there was a difference in the regularization used on the model, which affects the gradients.
+With all these differences, it isn't surprising that the gradients will behave differently between the experiments, and because EGL is based on the expected gradient norm, it isn't surprising that we will see this difference in performance.

 Checking that our suspicions are correct regarding the difference in gradient behavior is interesting, but is outside the scope of this project...